HME401 - Medicine 4A

 Students are required to meet the attendance requirements of each of the three clinical rotations during HME401 and to demonstrate competence in clinical assessments and assessment tasks associated with the ELPD and PHM themes during each rotation (see below).

-Students who do not meet these requirements or whose performance is borderline will be reviewed by their Director of Clinical Studies or by the ELPD or DPCI Coordinator, who will arrange support and / or reassessment as appropriate.
+Students who do not meet these requirements or whose performance is borderline will be reviewed by the Academic Progress Committee, who will arrange reassessment and/or support as appropriate.

 Doctor and Patient